Why online safety matters for teenagers

-Teenagers use digital technology for everyday activities like keeping in touch with friends on social media, relaxing and doing schoolwork.
-They also go online to look for support for physical or mental health problems and sometimes to experiment with ways of expressing themselves.
+Teenagers use digital technology for everyday activities like viewing and creating content, keeping in touch with friends on social media, relaxing, learning and doing schoolwork.
+They also go online to get support for their physical and emotional health and wellbeing.
+They might experiment online with ways of expressing themselves too.

 Because they’re online so much without your supervision, teenagers need to be able to identify acceptable and unacceptable online content independently.
-They also need to know how to behave respectfully online and avoid online risks.
+They also need to know how to behave respectfully online and how to recognise and navigate online risks.

-There are 4 main kinds of internet risks for teenagers.
+There are 4 main kinds of online risks for teenagers.

 Content risks

-For teenagers, these risks include seeing material that they might find upsetting, disgusting or otherwise uncomfortable, especially if they encounter it accidentally.
+These risks include seeing material that’s upsetting, disgusting or otherwise uncomfortable.
 This material might include:

 - real or simulated violence